AmosLab/eliots-kappa/README.md

 Next, run the function ```all_kappa()``` to calculate the kappa scores for the case.
 This function takes the following parameters:

 * ```codebooks```    - a list of data frames pre-processed as above
-* ```windowSec```    - integer representing a window on either side of each code to allow for agreement when raters are slightly misaligned.
+* ```windowSec```    - integer representing a window (in seconds) on either side of each code to allow for agreement when raters are slightly misaligned.
 DEFAULT: 10
 * ```startCol```     - integer representing the column in each rater's data frame containing the parsed start times for codes.
 During ```preprocess_case()```, the first column is added as the rater's file name (string).
 DEFAULT: 2
 * ```endCol```       - integer representing the column in each rater's data frame containing the parsed end times for codes.
 Will be offset by one column for the same reason as ```startCol```.
 DEFAULT: 3
 * ```codeCol```      - string representing the column name in each rater's data frame containing the parsed codes as integers.
 In ```preprocess_case()```, this column will be named 'codeId'.
 DEFAULT: "codeId"